 In order to accurately assess the prevalence of local food spending within the region, project researchers collected state-level data utilizing a shared definition of what constitutes "local" across different food types.
 The timeframe specified for this inaugural baseline count was calendar year 2022 and food types were defined by fifteen mutually exclusive categories.
-In the absence of alternative state methodologies defining local foods, Vermont's codified standard for local food, as detailed in State Act 129, served as the blueprint for local food in this project (i.e., Massachusetts data was requested based on the product definitions below).
+In the absence of alternative state methodologies defining local foods, Vermont's codified standard for local food, as detailed in State Act 129, served as the blueprint for local food in this project.
 Table 2 details the food categories, how each was defined, and the criteria denoting their qualification as local.

 Category Product Definition Locally Sourced Definitions Meat + Meat Products Any animal protein product composed of beef, pork, poultry, lamb, or game meats, not including dairy products, seafood, eggs, or plant-based meat substitutes.
-For meat, eggs, and dairy products: " Meets the Universal Criteria and, Dairy Products Any fluid milk, cheese, cream, butter, ice cream, or yogurt product derived from the milk of cows, goats, sheep, or other animals. " Derived from animals raised for one-third of its life (or one year, which are in proceed) and here yeard Eggs + Egg Products Shell eggs or 100% egg products (e.g., bulk liquid eggs, frozen egg patties, etc.) derived from poultry birds only. whichever is greater) and harvested in Massachusetts or New England For seafood: Seafood + Seafood Products Any animal protein product composed of finfish, shellfish, or mollusks (e.g., fresh haddock, smoked salmon, canned tuna, live lobster, frozen scallops, etc.). " Meet the Universal Criteria and, " Harvested in New England waters For fresh fruits and vegetables: Fresh Fruits + Vegetables Raw, unprocessed fruit or vegetable, not including grains, grasses, nuts, seeds, or fruit or vegetable juices. " Meets the Universal Criteria and, " Grown in MA or New England Processed Fruits + Vegetables Canned, frozen, or dried fruit or vegetables, including 100% juices, not including any grains, grasses, nuts, seeds, or fruit-flavored beverages that are not 100% fruit or vegetable juice.
-For all other food categories: " Meets the Universal Criteria and, Grain Products + Baked Goods Grains and processed grain-based products including breads, rolls, tortillas, flours, cakes, cookies, or other baked goods.
-Comprised of a majority (>50% by volume, excluding water) of ingredients grown or substantially processed in MA or New England, or Alcoholic Beverages Beer, wine, spirits, or beverages with an alcohol content greater than 0.5% alcohol by volume. " Manufactured by a company Non-Alcoholic Beverages Any beverage other than bottled water, cream, fluid milk, or 100% fruit or vegetable juice with an alcohol content of ≤ 0.5% alcohol by volume. headquartered in Massachusetts or New England Sweeteners Sugar, molasses, corn syrup, honey, maple syrup/sugar, and other sweeteners.
-Universal Criteria: All Other Food Products Foods including nuts and nut butters, chocolate, confections, coffee and tea products, or any other food item, excluding water, not included in any of the previous categories. " Meets the Product Definition " Sold in MA or New England
+For meat, eggs, and dairy products: " Meets the Universal Criteria and, Dairy Products Any fluid milk, cheese, cream, butter, ice cream, or yogurt product derived from the milk of cows, goats, sheep, or other animals. " Derived from animals raised for one-third of its life (or one year, which ever is greater) and her verted Eggs + Egg Products Shell eggs or 100% egg products (e.g., bulk liquid eggs, frozen egg patties, etc.) derived from poultry birds only. whichever is greater) and harvested in New England Seafood + Seafood Products Any animal protein product composed of finfish, shellfish, or mollusks (e.g., fresh haddock, smoked salmon, canned tuna, live lobster, frozen scallops, etc.).
+For seafood: " Meet the Universal Criteria and, " Harvested in New England waters For fresh fruits and vegetables: Fresh Fruits + Vegetables Raw, unprocessed fruit or vegetable, not including grains, grasses, nuts, seeds, or fruit or vegetable juices. " Meets the Universal Criteria and, " Grown in New England Processed Fruits + Vegetables Canned, frozen, or dried fruit or vegetables, including 100% juices, not including any grains, grasses, nuts, seeds, or fruit-flavored beverages that are not 100% fruit or vegetable juice.
+For all other food categories: " Meets the Universal Criteria and, Grain Products + Baked Goods Grains and processed grain-based products including breads, rolls, tortillas, flours, cakes, cookies, or other baked goods. " Comprised of a majority (>50% by volume, excluding water) of ingredients grown or substantially processed in New England, or Alcoholic Beverages Beer, wine, spirits, or beverages with an alcohol content greater than 0.5% alcohol by volume. " Manufactured by a company Non-Alcoholic Beverages Any beverage other than bottled water, cream, fluid milk, or 100% fruit or vegetable juice with an alcohol content of ≤ 0.5% alcohol by volume. - headquartered in New England Sweeteners Sugar, molasses, corn syrup, honey, maple syrup/sugar, and other sweeteners.
+Universal Criteria: All Other Food Products Foods including nuts and nut butters, chocolate, confections, coffee and tea products, or any other food item, excluding water, not included in any of the previous categories. " Meets the Product Definition" Sold in New England